 Say, you’re from the UK.
 You normally take dinner anywhere from 6:30 to 8:30 PM, right after you get home from work.
 You’re used to this schedule.

-Would you get hangry and call of dinner?
+Would you get hangry and call off dinner?
 Or would you adapt the Spanish eating schedule?

 Well, first, you might try and understand why the Spanish eat so late.

 According to donquijote.org, lunch is the most important meal of the day in Spain, and it’s also when many take their 2 to 4 pm siesta.
-This makes the work day end later, because when they come back from lunch, they stay until 8 pm.
+This pushes the end of the workday to a later hour, because when they return from lunch, they stay until 8 pm.
 Then, they usually have a merienda, which is a light snack until dinner is served.